Alternative Energy for a Cleaner World

 This energy resource is being used up at a rate faster than it can be replenished by the Earth’s natural systems, making this type of energy a “finite resource”.
 Non-renewable energy is stored potential energy, and an external action is required such as combustion to initiate the supply of energy for practical purposes.
 Such energy supplies are generally called “Finite Supplies” or “Brown Energy”.

-While we intend in these alternative energy tutorials to cover all types of alternative energies and renewable energies, we will begin with an overview of renewable energy sources.
-The main six forms of renewable energy are:
+The main objective of these alternative energy tutorials to cover all the different types of alternative and renewable energies which can be used as an alternative to non-renewable resources.
+Then we will begin with an overview of the main 6 forms of renewable energy sources.

 Our interpretation of Alternative Energy is better because “alternative energy sources” or “alternative energy supplies” could have a different meaning much broader than simply Alternative or Renewable Energy.
 Alternative energy is all about energy sources that are distinct or an alternative too, or a replacements of, conventional fossil fuels.
-Most sources of “alternative energy” depend on obvious, natural sources of energy and there is nothing new about these energy sources.
+Most types of alternative energy depend on obvious, natural sources of energy and there is nothing new about these energy sources.

 People have always used the sun to light their homes, dry their clothing or heat their food for thousands of years, but many alternative or renewable energy sources, especially hydroelectric power, wind, and solar power, are already providing significant amounts of energy or at least are capable of providing significant amounts of green energy in the near future.
 These energy sources have many advantages over fossil fuels, but they also have their limitations.